508-loop-detected/burst/README.md

 - VR7 -> the reference voltage for the comparators cleaning up the clock and trigger inputs

 This module, like many of my modules, uses 2mm-pitch male/female headers.
 Be sure you order/use the right thing!

+Here is a short video demo of the burst module in action: https://youtu.be/QA0q3XWzLp0